When Local Administration Takes Priority

 No person who, before receiving actual notice of a pending local administration, has changed his position in reliance upon the powers of a foreign personal representative shall be prejudiced by reason of the application or petition for, or grant of, local administration.

-A.R.S. § 14-4206Meanwhile, the local personal representative inherits all duties and obligations that accrued while the foreign representative was acting.
-They can also be substituted into any legal proceedings the foreign representative had started.
-This ensures continuity and prevents gaps in estate management during the handoff.
+A.R.S. § 14-4206The local representative takes over all duties that built up while the foreign representative was acting.
+They can also step into any legal proceedings already started.
+This keeps estate management on track during the transition.